tomdalling/old-tomdalling.com/resources/blog-posts/draft_08-even-more-lighting-directional-lights-spotlights-multiple-lights.markdown

   <iframe src="//www.youtube.com/embed/vooznqE-XMM" frameborder="0" allowfullscreen></iframe>
 </figure>

-The way we have implemented lighting is known as forward rendering, and there are a couple of annoying issues associated with it.
+The way we have implemented lighting is known as _forward rendering_, and there are a couple of annoying issues associated with it.
 Firstly, there is a limit to the number of lights we can have.
 Secondly, every pixel that gets drawn requires calculations for every light &ndash; even if there are lights